Hexagram 11泰Peace

 — Legge (1882)

-Line 3 sits at the top of the lower trigram, the hinge position where the actor has spent enough of Peace to feel the season's contour and is the first to register the curve back. 無平不陂 — no level ground without a slope. 無往不復 — no going without a return.
+Line 3 sits at the top of the lower trigram, the hinge position where you have spent enough of Peace to feel the season's contour and are the first to register the curve back. 無平不陂 — no level ground without a slope. 無往不復 — no going without a return.
 The line is naming the structural inevitability of mean reversion, not as a philosophical observation but as a working condition for everything done from this position onward.

 The hard clause is the second one. 艱貞無咎 — difficulty held with firm correctness; no fault.
 The line is not saying the difficulty is avoidable.
-The line is saying that the actor at position 3 will work harder than the actors at positions 4 through 6 because position 3 is where the cost of Peace's eventual turn is first paid.
-Founders and operating executives know the position viscerally — it is the late stage of a successful product cycle when the work to keep the next stage from collapsing is invisible to everyone else and entirely visible to you.
+It is saying that whoever sits at position 3 works harder than the positions above it, because position 3 is where the cost of Peace's eventual turn is first paid.
+Anyone who has carried a good thing near its peak knows the position in the body — the surgeon deep in a long operation that has gone well, the teacher in the last stretch of a strong term, the stage manager near the end of a successful run — the moment when the work to keep the next stage from collapsing is invisible to everyone else and entirely visible to you.

 The final clause is the gentle one. 勿恤其孚 — do not worry over the trust. 于食有福 — in the food itself there is fortune.
-The line is telling the actor at position 3 that the trust the hexagram has already named is real and need not be re-litigated by the working actor.
+The line is telling you, at position 3, that the trust the hexagram has already named is real and need not be re-litigated while you work.
 Eat the rice.
 Sleep the eight hours.
 Spend time with the people the season's success was for.
 The corrective is not to hold the curve back by force of will.
 The corrective is to do the difficult holding work without consuming the very state it is meant to preserve.

 翩翩,不富以其鄰,不戒以孚。